To Build or Buy: A Breeder’s Dilemma

 Building your own cages is a clumsy process, and there is plenty of room for errors, such as cutting a side too short, or putting a floor on upside-down.
 Personally , I think the hardest part about building your own cages is cutting the wire with manual clippers.
 The project is very time consuming, and in the end you have a product that will probably need a hutch or shelf to support it and may have rough edges.

 Overall, I think it’s better to buy your rabbit cages.
 The local dealers need your support, and buying cages gives you more time to focus on the bunnies.
-But the choice is yours, and if you are still considering building cages, check back here soon for 5 tips that will make your job much easier!
+But the choice is yours, and if you are still considering building cages, here are 5 tips that will make your job much easier!